Eboon-05/deno-rest-api/README.md

 denon run start
 ```

 I made an Insomnia document for testing the API during development.
 You can use it too!
 Just import the `docs/Insomnia-test.yaml` to your Insomnia application.
+Everytime you log in or sign up, copy the `token` in the API response into the `token` environment variable.